Burwood/JLH_Automation/Example_Project/readme.md

     terraform\values.tfvars
     terraform\variables.tf

 If we create new files in Ubuntu from Windows, Ubuntu doesn't see them properly.
 So we will copy from Ubuntu.
 Note, once a file exists in Ubuntu, you can edit it within Windows!
-You can access the Ubuntu file structure from a path simliar to this:
+You can access the Ubuntu file structure from a path similar to this:

 `C:\Users\jheistand\AppData\Local\Packages\CanonicalGroupLimited.Ubuntu20.04onWindows_79rhkp1fndgsc\LocalState\rootfs\`